Feb. 22, 2046. Thursday. 10 years old.

 “Yes~” He called out in a sing-song voice, excited to eat the cookie on hand.

 “Good.
 Kyle pushes your book aside.
 You don’t want to put cookie crumbles in your workbook.”

 “Yes, mom.”
 Kyle listened and closed his book.

 “Now, just as you promised.
 I’ll tell you a story of your grandmother and her strange encounters.”

 Kiyro grabbed a cookie and started to nibble on it.
 He was waiting all day to hear about his famous grandmother and her crazy adventures.
-Especially, he liked her last story, where she came face-to-face with a bear and escaped with her life intact.
+He especially liked her last story, where she came face-to-face with a bear and escaped with her life intact.
 That was one of the most thrilling adventures of his grandmother Lucy.

-“Well then,” Kiyro’s mother sink into her arm chair, enjoying the warmth of the fireplace that spread across her whole body.
+“Well then,” Kiyro’s mother sank into her armchair, enjoying the warmth of the fireplace that spread across her whole body.
 “Your grandmother was a powerful psychic.”

 “Think of it as a superpowered human.”

 “Like Superman?”
 Kiyro burst out in excitement.
 It was rare that mother would say something spectacular about grandma.
-She was already idolized to the point where he wanted to be one day like her.
+She was already idolized to the point where he wanted to be like her one day.